 You will need either a GeForce or Radeon graphics card.
 But how do you pick?
 For desktop capture, all you need is a modern model.
 All modern graphics cards come with desktop capture support unless they’re over 15 years old.
 Here are entry-level recommendations that allow desktop capture:

 This card is GeForce’s best in its budget class.
 Good for enjoying decent graphics at around 720p HD.
 It’s one of the cheaper “modern” graphics cards that allow desktop capture.
 Getting this improves your PC’s graphics performance by a ton.
 More so if your PC’s main purpose is for simple office work.

 ASUS Strix Radeon RX 460 4GB

 The Radeon RX 460 4GB graphics card is among the more popular options for budget PCs these days.
 It also has 4GB of video memory (VRAM), which is more than enough for reliable desktop capture.
-It’s a massive step up from integrated graphics as well, making it a great deal for anyone.
+It’s a massive step up from integrated graphics as well, so check this graphics card out today.

 Capture Software: AMD ReLive and NVIDIA Shadowplay

 ReLive and Shadowplay are accompanying software that allows for added features to AMD and NVIDIA graphics cards.
 With a few tweaks, you can use keyboard shortcuts (often Ctrl + R to record) to capture what’s happening on your desktop screen.

 How To Do Desktop Capture

 ShadowPlay and ReLive work roughly the same.
 Follow these instructions with gusto:

 - Visit Twitch and find the stream you’d want to download.